zogzog/cubicweb/doc/book/en/admin/setup.rst

 .. _`ftp site`: http://ftp.logilab.org/pub/cubicweb/

-Make sure you have installed the dependencies (see appendixes for the list).
+Make sure you also have all the :ref:`InstallDependencies`.

 .. _MercurialInstallation: